 2. Proposal Review and Determination The proposal review will be conducted by c3 staff and may include the input of our board of directors or an artist advisory committee.
 The timeframe varies depending on the size and scope of the proposal, but we respond to submissions on a quarterly basis.
 Our program staff will be in contact with you during this process and will notify you of the final decision as its made.

 c3:initiative is under no obligation to fund a proposal.
 If we choose to have a relationship, the foundation may suggest various forms of partnering, including financial support, spatial support, in-kind donation, progamatic collaboration, or a formalized institutional partnership.

 We at c3:initiative humbly acknowledge that our programming is being held on the traditional lands of the Multnomah, Kathlamet, Clackamas, bands of Chinook, Tualatin Kalapuya, Molalla and many other Tribes who made their homes along the Columbia (Wimahl) and Willamette (Whilamut) rivers.

-We take this opportunity to offer respectful recognition to the Native communities in our region, and to those who have stewarded this land throughout the generations.
-Please take a moment to consider the many legacies of violence, displacement, migration, and settlement that bring us together here today.
+We offer respectful recognition to the Native communities in our region, and to those who have stewarded this land throughout the generations.
+Please consider the many legacies of violence, displacement, migration, and settlement that bring us together here today.
 We recognize the continual displacement of Native people by the United States and are committed to working to dismantle the ongoing effects of this settler colonial legacy.
 Please join us in respecting the contributions Indigenous peoples have, and continue to make to our community, country, and world.